alexander-malafeev/sleep-scoring/README.md

 ### Installing

 After you have downloaded the folder with files you would need to download the external files needed to read edf.
-We used the library available at https://ch.mathworks.com/matlabcentral/fileexchange/31900-edfread.
+We used the library written by Brett Shoelson, it is available at https://ch.mathworks.com/matlabcentral/fileexchange/31900-edfread.
 Put the mat files you get by following the link into edf2mat folder.

 You also should install Matlab (we used 2018 version), Python 3, Keras and Tensorflow.